albinoh/gtsm/README.md

 - v2 now instead of just one component, this example uses two and it will show how to require a component from another one

+- v3 multiple components and now also css, use a simple loader inline

+- v4 intro to webpack configuration file, binding loaders